Digital-Monetary-Fund/Digital-Monetary-Fund.github.io/directors/index.md

 permalink: /directors/
 ---

 The Digital Monetary Fund is managed by a seasoned team of financial markets and technical experts.
-We share a common philosophy of how blockchain and cryptography can be harnessed to deliver the promises of Modern Monetary Economic Theory.
+We share a common philosophy of how blockchain and cryptography technology can be harnessed to deliver the promises of Modern Monetary Economic Theory.

 <style type="text/css">
     .tg {